Mission Critical Institute blog post: How to Negotiate the Best Cyber Job Offer

 Although it’s fine to inquire about a position’s salary range by the second (or later) interview, you negotiate salary and benefits after receiving a job offer.
 During this critical stage, it’s important to understand everything about the position – responsibilities, schedule, number of direct reports (if any), and so on.
 Ask probing questions rather than make demands, and don’t bring emotions into negotiations.

-If you have any flexibility with your current finances, don’t immediately accept the first job offer.
+If you have any flexibility with you’re current finances, don’t immediately accept the first job offer.
 Most employers expect you to negotiate, and they typically hold back on some income or benefits in the initial offer.
 Don’t lose money by taking the first offer without even asking if the salary is negotiable.

 If the salary is lower than advertised or less than what you expected, counter with a higher figure.
 For example, “I’m genuinely excited at the thought of working for XYZ but expected the salary to be in the range of $XXK to $XXXK, based on

 Then, explain why you’re worth the bump in salary.
 That is, describe what can you bring to the organization to justify the higher income.
-If you have other offers but prefer to work for XYZ (the organization with which you’re negotiating), mention that as well, and explain that XYZ is your top choice and why.
+If you have other offers but prefer to work for XYZ (the organization with which you’re negotiating), mention that as well, and explain that XYZ is you’re top choice and why.

-If the organization can’t meet your salary request due to a stringent budget or salary cap, ask about benefits, a flexible schedule, work at home opportunities, stock options, or paid training.
+If the organization can’t meet you’re salary request due to a stringent budget or salary cap, ask about benefits, a flexible schedule, work at home opportunities, stock options, or paid training.
 Let’s say you have a cloud security risk management graduate certificate and want to pursue an MBA or MSIS; does the organization pay (fully or partially) for higher education for employees?
 What are the eligibility details?

 Evaluate the Package

-Salary shouldn’t be your only consideration during negotiations.
+Salary shouldn’t be you’re only consideration during negotiations.
 Consider everything in the job offer package – salary, sign-on bonus, hours, commute time, amount of travel, benefits, opportunity for employer-paid training or certification, government clearances – before making a decision.

 Opportunity for advancement is another important factor.
 An SMB, nonprofit, or government agency might have a smaller compensation budget than a large corporation, but it’s possible to make a more immediate and noticeable impact.
-You could then be considered for positions with more responsibility, whether with your current employer or at a different organization.
+You could then be considered for positions with more responsibility, whether with you’re current employer or at a different organization.

 After weighing all pros and cons and getting advice from a mentor, get back to the person who made the job offer within the agreed upon time and continue the negotiation process, if necessary.